New Brexit deal drops Irish border backstop

 However, it all still may hinge on the consent of British prime minister Boris Johnson allies in Northern Ireland, the Democratic Unionist Party (DUP), who on Thursday morning appeared to be rejecting the revised divorce agreement.

-The deal was sealed later on Thursday a phone call between Johnson and Juncker.
+The deal was sealed later on Thursday in a phone call between Johnson and Juncker.

 According to Barnier, Johnson told Juncker he was "confident in his ability" to get the necessary votes in the UK parliament, which is meeting on Saturday and has rejected three times an earlier version of the deal.